DualBrain/gotBASIC/VB.md

  - [.NET Core Daily Builds -- Servicing and future releases](https://github.com/dotnet/core/blob/master/daily-builds.md)
 - Database
   - [SQLite/SQL Server Compact Toolbox](https://marketplace.visualstudio.com/items?itemName=ErikEJ.SQLServerCompactSQLiteToolbox&fbclid=IwAR3-pzhs47PHm4c9Vd4-HvfFd-dfSeatWfnW4Iho2n3m_eRnuHMjWdbierQ): SQLite / SQL Server Compact Toolbox extension for Visual Studio.
 This extension adds several features to help your embedded database development efforts: Scripting of tables and data, import from SQL Server and CSV files and much, much more.
+- [Mono Visal Basic support](https://www.mono-project.com/docs/about-mono/languages/visualbasic/): Visual Basic.NET support in Mono.
+The Visual Basic runtime has been available for Mono for a while, and with the release of Mono 1.2.3, the Visual Basic support is complete, with the introduction of a self-hosting compiler and class libraries for Visual Basic development on any of the Mono supported systems.